Allobot/Allobot.github.io/README.md

 # <a href="http://www.Allobot.com" target="_blank">Allobot.com</a>
 A nice place to keep all the website files.
+Switched to a GitHub page.

 <embed width="800" height="800" src="https://github.com/Allobot/website/blob/master/index.html">